 Time Savings of up to One Year

-The car manufacturer BMW uses ARES (Augmented Reality Engineering Space) at its Munich headquarters to speed up processes by as much as twelve months, from individual vehicle sections through to complex production stages.
+The car manufacturer BMW uses AR 3S (Augmented Reality Engineering Space) at its Munich headquarters to speed up processes by as much as twelve months, from individual vehicle sections through to complex production stages.
 Engineers can verify assembly processes at an early stage and adjust them for series production.

 “The AR goggles and CAD data allow us to find out much faster, whether the production worker will be able to fit the component properly later on, in series production.
 That way, we need far fewer test setups.”Michael Schneider, Head of Complete Vehicle at the BMW Pilot Plant Munich

 Vehicles and their components are visualized via the AR Software AR 3S Pro, which is linked to the BMW Group’s product data management system.
 The integrated remote rendering technology ISAR enables streaming of the entire AR application.
 This means that the computing power does not have to come from the AR glasses themselves, but can be provided from the cloud or a high-performance, own controlled server.
 The data also never resides on the mobile device.
 A crucial security feature in the event of loss of the glasses or hacker attacks.

 In the new workflow the vehicle expert loads CAD files of components from the web-based database into the AR 3S application.
 Using AR glasses, he can visualize the CAD data in 3D and their original size in a realistic environment.
 The AR application is controlled by hand, allowing direct interaction with virtual components.

 With the AR application, a simple hand movement is enough to modify not only the size but also the position and angle of components.
 In addition, cross-sections can be created in real time to provide a view of the vehicle’s inner structures.
 Another advantage is the collaborative working: people at different locations around the world can now employ multi-user mode to team up and review designs and concepts together, and identify any errors.